osmlab/name-suggestion-index/CONTRIBUTING.md

 * `config/*`
   * `config/filters.json`- Regular expressions used to filter `names_all` into `names_keep` / `names_discard`
+  * `config/match_groups.json`- Groups of tag pairs that are considered equal when matching
 * `brands/*` - Config files for each kind of branded business, organized by OpenStreetMap tag
   * `brands/amenity/*.json`
   * `brands/leisure/*.json`